-The Ushuaia was sitting about 300 kilometers (186 miles) southwest of Argentina's Marambio naval base in Antarctica.
+The Panamanian-flagged Ushuaia was located about 186 miles (300 kilometers) southwest of Argentina's Marambio naval base in Antarctica.

 CNN's Javier Doberti contributed to this story from Buenos Aires.

 All About Antarctica • Argentina • Travel and Tourism